Umbrella Accounts - One login to control many accounts

-However, sometimes there is one primary contact who is preparing taxes for many individuals.
-For this scenario, such as a family where one person will be the contact for multiple tax filings (parents, children, elderly grandparents, etc): we offer Umbrella Accounts.
+However, sometimes one primary contact is preparing taxes for many individuals.
+For this scenario, we offer Umbrella Accounts, such as a family, where one person will be the contact for multiple tax filings (parents, children, elderly grandparents, etc.).

 How to request an umbrella account

 To create an Umbrella Accounts, we (TFX) need: